linuxdeepin/deepin-manual/manual-assets/community/deepin-music/en_US/index.md

 ## Main Menu

-You can [Add Music](#Add Music), set the equalizer and the options, switch window themes, view the help manual and get more information about Music.
+In the main menu, you can [Add Music](#Add Music), set the equalizer and the options, switch window themes, view help manual and get more information about Music.

 ### Equalizer